-These gluten free applesauce muffins are perfect for breakfast or as a quick after school snack.
+This gluten-free applesauce muffins recipe is perfect for breakfast or as a quick afterschool snack.

-Make this applesauce muffin recipe the night before with unsweetened applesauce and raisins or other fun mix-ins.
+Make this gluten free muffin recipe the night before with unsweetened applesauce and raisins or other fun mix-ins like chocolate chips.

-Or freeze up a batch so you always have some on hand to enjoy.
+This is a great recipe for freezing so you always have some on hand to enjoy.

 1. Preheat your oven to 350 degrees F.

 3. Whisk together gluten free flour, cinnamon, allspice, and baking soda in a medium mixing bowl.